diehlpk/async_heat_equation/swift/README.md

 ### Interesting features

 * Swift programming felt like Python programming since the syntax looks similar.
 With some Python knowledge it was quite easy to learn the new language.
+* The [swift standard library](https://developer.apple.com/documentation/swift/swift_standard_library) has some decent functionality.

 ### Neutral features